Backoff setting for automatic retries if the job fails

 Ranges from 1 (highest priority) to MAX_INT (lowest priority).
 Note that using priorities has a slight impact on performance, so do not use it if not required.

 If true, removes the job when it successfully completes When given a number, it specifies the maximum amount of jobs to keep, or you can provide an object specifying max age and/or count to keep.
+It overrides whatever setting is used in the worker.
 Default behavior is to keep the job in the completed set.

 Repeat this job, for example based on a